billbuchanan/esecurity/unit01_cipher_fundamentals/lab/README.md

 print (0x43 ^ 0x21)
 ```

+In this case, "|" does a bitwise OR, "&" does a bitwise AND, and "^" does a bitwise X-OR.
 Using a pen and paper, prove that these results are correct.
 Results:

+### A.7	Hex, Oct, Char and Binary
-### A.7	Using Python, what is the hex, octal, character, and binary equivalents of the value of 93:
+Using Python, what is the hex, octal, character, and binary equivalents of the value of 93:

 ```python
 val1=93